 How to Get Started in the Contracting Business

-There is no one credential that will automatically qualify a person as a licensed contractor.
-There are certain states that mandate the licensing of contractors, while others do not.
-And the government agencies that provide licenses and certificates to residents of states with licensing requirements are not standardized.
+No one credential will automatically qualify a person as a licensed contractor.
+Certain states mandate the licensing of contractors, while others do not.
+The government agencies that provide licenses and certificates to residents of states with licensing requirements are not standardized.

 For instance, the Commonwealth of Virginia mandates that anybody who works in the construction industry must have a license or certificate issued by the Virginia Board of Contractors.
 However, there is no need for general contractors to have a license at the state level in Colorado; however, some local communities do require this.